 You can download MacForth, but sadly there’s no tutorial series in MacUser.

 Finally, on the back cover, we find an advert for a disk the Mac can’t digest:

 Other Features and Reviews

-A Macintosh History 86.02 travels to February 1986, where Neil Shapiro talks slots, the Apple Hard Disk 20 arrives with a new filesystem, we take on slime monsters in Rogue, develop a function key in 68K assembler, look at free software, and find furniture designed for the Mac.
+A Macintosh History 86.02 travels to February 1986, where Neil Shapiro talks slots, the Apple Hard Disk 20 arrives with HFS, and we create a function key with 68K assembler.
+If that wasn’t enough, we take on slime monsters in Rogue, put your Mac in touch with the world, look at free software, and find a desk designed specifically for the Mac.

 Or check out other posts from A Macintosh History.